How to Scrape YouTube in 2025

 $ pip install httpx parsel loguru

-out with any other HTTP client package such as requests as we'll only need basic HTTP functions which are almost interchangeable in every library.
-As for, parsel
+with any other HTTP client package, such as requests, as we'll only send basic HTTP requests.
+As for parsel

 , another great alternative is the beautifulsoup package.